statickidz/dokploy-oci-free/README.md

 ## Terraform Variables

-Below are the key variables for deployment, which can be defined in `variables.tf` or passed during `terraform apply`:
+Below are the key variables for deployment which are defined in `variables.tf`:

 -   `ssh_authorized_keys`: Your SSH public key for accessing the instances.
 -   `compartment_id`: OCI compartment ID for instance deployment.